menne386/cloudCryptFS/readme.md

 ## Weakness:

-- All metadata is protected by the 1st stage key, wich is derived from the password with argon2 ...Should implement key-file, so that all keys are a combination of a key-file and a password.
+- All metadata is protected by the 1st stage key, wich is derived from the password with argon2

+   Should implement key-file, so that all keys are a combination of a key-file and a password.